alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

 let data_len = Int64(data.count)
 ```

-However, a Swift `Data` value, which represents binary data, cannot be passed
+However, a Swift `Data` value, which represents the JSON as binary data, cannot
-directly to C as a pointer.
-For that, we must use `withUnsafeMutableBytes` to
+be passed directly to C as a pointer.
+For that, we must use
-get an `UnsafeMutableRawBufferPointer` out of the `Data` -- that we can pass to
+`withUnsafeMutableBytes` to get an `UnsafeMutableRawBufferPointer` out of the
-the C foreign function. `withUnsafeMutableBytes` receives a closure that uses an
+`Data` -- that we can pass to the C foreign function. `withUnsafeMutableBytes`
-`UnsafeMutableRawBufferPointer` in its scope and returns the value returned by
+receives a closure that uses an `UnsafeMutableRawBufferPointer` in its scope and
-the closure.
-Therefore we can return the result of calling it on the user `Data`
+returns the value returned by the closure.
+Therefore we can return the result of
-we encoded right away:
+calling it on the user `Data` we encoded right away:

 ```swift
 return data.withUnsafeMutableBytes { (rawPtr: UnsafeMutableRawBufferPointer) in